MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/r6iMPpB.png" height="100%" width="100%"/>
 </p>

 To get started, I opened the terminal using the `Ctrl+Alt+T` keyboard shortcut.
-To determine what directory I was currently in, I used the `pwd` command, which stands for "print working directory"; I found that I was in my home folder.
-I then used the `ls` command to see the files and folders in my home folder.
-Knowing that the `Farm` folder was on my Desktop, I used the `cd` command to navigate into my Desktop folder, the `ls` command to see what was in the folder, the `cd` command to go into the `Farm` folder, and lastly, the `pwd` command to confirm that I was in the `Farm` folder.
-(I am aware that my current working directory of `~/Desktop/Farm` does the same as the `pwd` command, but I want to get into the habit of using it and typing in the terminal)
+I used `pwd` (“print working directory”) to determine my current location and confirmed that I was in my home directory.
+I then used `ls` to view its contents.
+Since the `Farm` folder was located on my Desktop, I navigated into the `Desktop` directory with `cd`, listed its contents with `ls`, and then used `cd` again to enter the `Farm` directory.
+Finally, I used `pwd` to confirm my current location.

+Although my shell prompt already displays `~/Desktop/Farm`, I intentionally used `pwd` so I could practice the command and build the habit of verifying my current working directory.

 <br />
 <br />